MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-security-foundations.md

 ## Regulatory compliance

 Azure Stack has gone through a formal assessment by a third party-independent auditing firm.
 As a result, documentation on how the Azure Stack infrastructure meets the applicable controls from several major compliance standards is available.
-The documentation isn't a certification of Azure Stack due to the standards including several personnel-related and process-related controls.
+The documentation isn't a certification of Azure Stack because the standards include several personnel-related and process-related controls.
 Rather, customers can use this documentation to jump-start their certification process.

 The assessments include the following standards: